 Welcome to the 12th Century church of St. Laurence in West Challow.
 Our church is one of six churches which make up the Ridgeway Benefice.

-We hold a Communion Service at 8.30am on the s/econd Sunday of the month, a lay-led service at 10.30 on the fourth Sunday, as well as Harvest, Christmas and Easter services.
+We hold a Communion Service at 4pm on the second Sunday of the month, a lay-led service at 10.15 on the fourth Sunday, as well as Harvest, Christmas and Easter services.
 We are also able to hold baptisms, weddings and funerals.

 Details of services and events in all the Ridgeway churches are published in Signpost magazine which can be downloaded from the news and notices section of this website.

 We would be delighted to welcome you into our congregation on a regular basis or if you are just in the area.